Zequez/logseq-vault/pages/Startover Co-Creation.md

 		- Make a dashboard for the translations progress
 		- Make the translation flow easy so anyone can do it without needing to create a separate site.
 		- Site authors can choose translation delegates that take responsibility for the translation of that page on a specific language.
-	- Make author or authors of each page explicit, and link to their site and -
+	- Make author or authors of each page explicit, and show their personal website and contact information
 	- Add social component by seeing the matrix points reported by other players with their proof; and allow other people to confirm these.
 		- Make a public stream of reported matrix points.
 		- Form accountability teams that will confirm your matrix points